Awesome201/classCards/README.md

 https://www.w3schools.com/howto/howto_css_cards.asp -- used to help design the About Us cards.

+https://developer.mozilla.org/en-US/docs/Web/HTML/Element/fieldset -- Fieldsets have specific css they accept and deny when rendering.

 ## *Questions or suggestions?*

 Please contact us at Awesome 201 on GitHub